alex99now/MCB185/gumpy.md

 Now check your email to verify your email address.
 It's time to create your first repository!
 Name this `learning_python`.
-Select the radio button to make this Private, and also check the box to initialize with a README.
+Select the radio button to make this Public, and also check the box to initialize with a README.
 Lastly, you should add a license in the dropdown menu to get in the habit of doing all programming things properly.
 I generally use the MIT License.